kluzny/FizzBuzz/README.md

 6. Recursive - recurses instead of enumeration monkey patch on integer
 7. Error Handling - uses a begin rescue until loop with custom errors
 8. RubyGems - no need to re-invent the wheel
+9. Web Request - fetch fizzbuzz.txt down from a remote url

 ## Testing
 Running `bundle exec rspec`, or just `bundle exec guard` will test all the files against fizzbuzz.txt